dragonwocky/obsidian-material-ocean/README.md

 ## Features

-As well as recolouring Obsidian's interface, the **Material Ocean** theme comes with a number of layout tweaks and quality of life editor improvements.
+As well as recolouring Obsidian's interface, the **Material Ocean** theme comes with a number of layout and typography tweaks and quality of life editor improvements.

+- Headings are underlined.
-- Tables now expand to the full width of the page.
+- Tables now expand to the full width of the page and have a shaded header row.
-- Line heights and element margins/padding/positioning have been adjusted to handle layout inconsistencies and off-centre elements.
+- Line heights and element margins/padding/positioning have been adjusted to counteract layout inconsistencies and off-centre elements.
 - Code will scroll horizontally instead of wrapping onto the next line.
   In reading mode, whole blocks can be scrolled.
 In source mode, lines are instead individually scrollable due to architectural limitations.
-- The default window minimize/maximise/close icons have been replaced with icons from the [Feather Icons](https://feathericons.com/) set, to match the smoother designs of the other in-app icons.
+- The default window minimize/maximise/close icons have been replaced with icons from the [Lucide](https://lucide.dev/) icons toolkit, to match the smoother designs of the other in-app icons.
 - The following alternative checkbox styles have been added:
   - `- [/]` represents an incomplete task with a half-filled circle.